 Body Image and self-esteem

-The Confident Me: Five Session Program (Dove) address key topics including social media, peer pressure and strategies for promoting and protecting body confidence for girls and boys aged 11-14.
+The Confident Me (Dove) school workshops on body image and self-esteem address key topics including social media, peer pressure and strategies for promoting and protecting body confidence for girls and boys aged 11-14.
+There are single and five session tools designed to adapt to classroom time frames.
+Teacher training videos and support materials are also available.

-To meet the requirements of the PPM 158 – Concussions (Ministry of Education), educators can visit the OPHEA Concussion Portal to review information about concussions, including sample forms, assessments, an e-Learning module, as well as a Rowan’s Law Day Toolkit.
+To meet the requirements of the PPM 158 (2020) – School Board Polies on Concussion (Ministry of Education), educators can visit the OPHEA Concussion Portal to review information about concussions, including sample forms, assessments, an e-Learning module, as well as a Rowan’s Law Day Toolkit.
 Parachute has additional training and awareness building resources for educators.
-The Ministry of Health and Long Term Care Concussion Portal and the Ministry of Education Healthy Schools Concussion Portal provide information and resources for parents, educators, students and coaches on concussion prevention, identification and management.
+The Ministry of Heritage, Sport, Tourism and Culture Industries and the Ministry of Education Healthy Schools Concussion Portal provide information and resources for parents, educators, students and coaches on concussion prevention, identification and management.
 Information specific to Rowan’s Law (the concussion safety legislation) can be found on the Ministry of Ontario website.

 Growth and Development / Sexual Health